 STEVENAGE, England, September 27, 2017 /PRNewswire/ --

-NeRRe Therapeutics is a private UK based clinical-stage company developing a unique pipeline of three neurokinin (NK)-1 antagonists for the treatment of common, chronic and debilitating conditions caused by neuronal hypersensitivity associated with neurokinin-1 receptor system dysfunction.
-Its portfolio is tackling a range of disorders with high unmet need including chronic refractory cough and chronic pruritus.
-The company is led by an experienced management team including Dr Mary Kerr (CEO), formerly SVP and Global Franchise lead at GSK and Dr Mike Trower (Co-founder, CSO/COO), formerly VP & Head of the External Drug Discovery Group in the Neurosciences CEDD at GSK.
+The company is led by an experienced management team including Dr Mary Kerr (Managing Director), formerly SVP and Global Franchise lead at GSK and Dr Mike Trower (CSO/COO), formerly VP & Head of the External Drug Discovery Group in the Neurosciences CEDD at GSK and Dr Steve Pawsey (CMO) formerly at Circassia and Vernalis.

-NeRRe Therapeutics was founded in 2012 as a spin out from GSK.
-Since it was founded, it has raised £31.5 million and is backed by leading international life sciences investors: Advent Life Sciences, Fountain Healthcare Partners, Forbion Capital Partners, OrbiMed, Novo A/S, and by GSK.
-KaNDy Therapeutics was spun out of NeRRe Therapeutics in September 2017.
-NeRRe Therapeutics is based at Stevenage Bioscience Catalyst.
-You can find more information about NeRRe Therapeutics at http://www.nerretherapeutics.com.
+KaNDy Therapeutics was spun out of NeRRe Therapeutics in September 2017, and is backed by internationally recognised life sciences investors: Advent Life Sciences, Fountain Healthcare Partners, Forbion Capital Partners and OrbiMed Advisors.
+KaNDy Therapeutics is based at Stevenage Bioscience Catalyst.
+You can find more information about KaNDy Therapeutics at http://www.kandytherapeutics.com.